yqni13/WEB_clock/README.md

     <img src="assets/img/screenshot_no-nav_settings.png">
 </div>
 <div align="center">
-    <p>One of the settings enables to hide the navbar (:arrow_up: figure above :arrow_up:).
+    <p>One of the settings enables to hide the navbar (figure above).
 This way, the features can be enjoyed without any distractions.
 To use the nav-menu a simple click/touch is enough and for 2.5 seconds you can navigate to other components or the settings to display the nav-menu permanently again.
 As for default, the nav-menu is set to show constantly.</p>
 </div>

 <br>